 Prototypes for new, highly-fortified border walls were constructed near San Diego in 2017.
 If implemented, these wall designs would not ease the humanitarian crisis surrounding the border, and would harm the unique ecosystems of the region.

-We are committed to remain in dogged step to signal resistance towards the US administration's anti-immigrant rhetoric and xenophobia stance.
-This takes the form of new phases, currently we are in Phase Three.
+We are committed to remaining in dogged resistance against the current administration's anti-immigrant rhetoric and xenophobic stance.

-Explore resources about the history, geography, and culture of the border region to spark your ideas and imagination for the Request for Designs.
+Explore resources about the history, geography, and culture of the border region to spark your ideas and imagination for a better future for this region.